THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 In the meantime, the calf was showing off.
 The view in the water is spectacular.
 You could watch the calf swim down to his mom, and then power straight up and breach for us.
 He beached about four times – on the video, you can see and hear us humans all surfacing with him and shouting for joy.

-After his last breach, it was show over – the little guy swam down below mama and hid underneath her.
+After his last breach, the show was over – the little guy swam down below mama and hid underneath her.
 It was a bit like parking a car in the garage!

 Despite stopping the huge performance, we were still enjoying watching the whales.
 The little one would come up to the surface to breath every few minutes, and every 10 minutes or so the adults would rise up to breathe.